johnnoz/static-web-template/README.md

 Stylesheets and scripts can be placed wherever is convenient.

-The following settings are in `gulpfile.js`:
+The following settings are in `config.json`:

 - `home_page`: the main page of the site.
 This page will be at the root of the website.
 - `page_url`: the root url that the page will be deployed to.
+- `qa_s3_bucket`: the name of the S3 bucket for QA deployment.
+- `live_s3_bucket`: the name of the S3 bucket for live deployment.
+- `metadata`: key value pairs for file metadata.

 ## Deployment
 - Run `gulp build` to build for production
-- After building, upload the `dist` folder to your server
+- After building, upload the `dist` folder to your server (There are gulp tasks to do this for S3)
 - Alternatively, there is a `buildspec.yml` file which can build your site with [AWS CodeBuild](https://aws.amazon.com/codebuild/).